Domino Kirke Confirms She Gave Birth to Her First Child With Penn Badgley

 "His heart shaped home," Kirke captioned the abstract painting, which appears to be a womb. "#40dayspostpartum."

-In her Instagram Story, Kirke also included a photo of her sleeping next to her infant son, whom she has not revealed the name of.
+In her Instagram Story, Kirke also included a photo of her sleeping next to her infant son, whose name she did not reveal.

 This is Kirke's second child.
 She shares son Cassius Riley, 12, with former partner Morgan O'Kane.